Supply Chain Resilience Strategy: Build and Measure

 A feasible way to combat such forecasting issues is to invest heavily in analytics and upgrade supply chain technology.
 A business continuity plan identifies all the potential risks, quantifies them, and then devises a plan to deal with them, while keeping the organization running concurrently.

-Many eCommerce businesses lack the supply chain infrastructure to manage the inbound and outbound logistics.
+Many e-commerce businesses lack the supply chain infrastructure to manage the inbound and outbound logistics.
 This is where third-party logistics (3PLs) come to the rescue.

 Partnering with 3PLs can offer reduced costs, a warehousing facility, and access to a better transportation network.
 This can help streamline the fulfillment process and diversify the fulfillment process so that manufacturers can prioritize their core competence.